 - Sandboarding is generally done barefoot, which works out well, as you need to cross an ankle-deep stream to get to the dunes.

-- Ahikaa Adventures is there in the summer from 9.30am until at least 6 pm and in winter from 10.30am until at least 4 pm.
+- Board hire is available in the summer from 9.30am until at least 6 pm and in winter from 10.30am until at least 4 pm.
 He stays later if people keep showing up.

 - We always carry a copy of Lonely Planet’s New Zealand Travel Guide when we tour the country.